aadegoke74/aa.github.io/README.md

 ## Work Experience

 #### Product Data Manager @ ABM Multisector Ltd (Sept 2010 - Present)
-A results-oriented Product Manager with a sincere dedication to crafting user-focused products that bolster business growth.
-Demonstrates a proven track record in translating market insights into effective product strategies and steering agile development teams to deliver premium products punctually and within budget.

 **Experience/Skills**
-A results-driven Product Manager with a commitment to user-centric product development, leveraging data analytics and agile methodologies to drive business growth.
+- Manage end-to-end data visualization projects, from ideation to execution, using advanced BI tools such as Power BI and Tableau to deliver actionable insights to clients.
+- Develop and implement data visualization standards and best practices, ensuring consistency and clarity across all visual outputs.
+- Utilise Python for data analysis, creating automated workflows that improve data accuracy and efficiency.
+- Collaborate with cross-functional teams, including data engineers, product managers, and UX designers, to develop comprehensive data solutions.
+- Influence stakeholder decision-making by presenting clear, visually engaging reports that highlight key business trends and opportunities.
-- Conduct comprehensive market research and competitor analysis, resulting in a 10% increase in market share.
-Using Helium 10 and Keepa data analytics tools to inform my judgement.
+- Conduct user research and applied findings to optimize data visualizations, resulting in a 25% increase in user engagement.
-- Implement agile methodologies, boosting product development efficiency by 25%.
-- Collaborate with stakeholders to prioritize features based on customer needs, enhancing customer retention by 10%.
-- Manage product budgets and resources effectively, maximizing ROI.
-- Utilize data analytics and user feedback to refine product decisions continuously.

-These strategies led to successful product launches, improved usability by 15%, and fostered enduring client relationships, contributing to a 20% rise in product adoption and mitigating risks throughout the product lifecycle.
-**Skills:** Data Analysis, Web Design and Development (jobruns.com) · Project Planning · Human Resources Information Systems (HRIS) · Microsoft Power BI · Agile Methodologies · Leadership · Business Strategy · Python (Programming Language) · Data Analysis

 #### Teacher, Economics, Business Management, Information Technology @ Aberdeen City Council (January 2015 - Present)
 **Experience/Skills**
-- Technological Fluency Advancement: Demonstrates a strong track record in enhancing students’ technological fluency, which is crucial for navigating a digitalised future.
-- Engaging Curriculum Development: Skilled in crafting captivating curricula that inspire dynamic learning experiences and foster student interest and participation.
-- Utilisation of Modern Teaching Tools: Utilises state-of-the-art teaching tools and digital media to maximise student engagement and comprehension, ensuring effective learning outcomes.
-- Comprehensive Student Progress Monitoring: Diligently tracks student progress and sets ambitious targets, providing accurate predictions for examination outcomes and guiding students toward academic success.
-- Holistic Student Support and Development: A student mentor effectively communicates progress and improvement areas to students and families.
-Leads extracurricular activities promoting well-rounded growth while maintaining positive educational standards.
+- Design and deliver engaging lessons in Economics, Business Management, and IT, incorporating real-world data to enhance students’ understanding of key concepts.
+- Develop and implement a curriculum that integrates data visualization tools, equipping students with the skills needed to analyse and interpret complex data sets.
+- Led a school-wide initiative to incorporate data-driven decision-making into the administrative processes, resulting in improved efficiency and transparency.
+- Collaborate with fellow educators to share best practices in data visualization, contributing to a more data-literate educational environment.

 #### Business Data Analyst @ Centre for Energy Research and Development, Nigeria (January 2002 - August 2008)
-Engineered, designed, and maintained advanced data warehouses and BI solutions; Transformed diverse data sources into organised formats using BI tools; Produced valuable insights and comprehensive reports for informed decisions.

 **Experience/Skills**
-- Advanced Data Infrastructure Management: Spearheaded the engineering, design, and maintenance of sophisticated data warehouses and BI solutions, ensuring optimal performance and functionality.
-- Data Transformation Expertise: Proficiently converted diverse data sources into structured formats using cutting-edge BI tools, facilitating streamlined analysis and decision-making processes.
-- Insightful Reporting and Decision Support: I produced comprehensive reports and valuable insights, empowering stakeholders with the information needed to make informed decisions and drive business growth.
-- Efficiency Enhancement: Optimised I optimised warehouse architecture and implemented advanced BI tools, resulting in a notable 32% improvement in data quality, a 21% reduction in time b, and a 48% reduction in costs
-- Data Security Assurance: We implemented and ensured strong data security measures, safeguarding sensitive information against unauthorised access or breaches.
-Seamless Data Modeling: Designed models for seamless querying and analysis, enhancing the efficiency and accuracy of data-driven insights and decision-making processes.
+- Spearheaded data visualization projects that supported strategic initiatives across multiple departments, leveraging Python and Power BI to create dynamic dashboards and reports.
+- Successfully managed multiple projects simultaneously, ensuring on-time delivery and adherence to project scope.
+- Collaborated with stakeholders to understand business needs and translated them into effective data visualizations that drove decision-making processes.
+- Applied best practices in data visualization and user experience design, resulting in a 30% improvement in data comprehension across the organization.
+- Provided training and mentorship to junior analysts, fostering a culture of continuous learning and innovation in data visualization techniques.

 # Projects Portfolio
 ### Programming Languages & Software Skills
 - Proficient in SQL, Python, and similar languages; these technical skills form the backbone of my expertise.
-In my previous roles, I have utilised SQL for database management and Python for data analysis and automation tasks.
+In my previous roles, I utilised SQL for database management and Python for data analysis and automation tasks.
 For example, I developed a Python-based tool to automate data collection in a recent project, significantly improving efficiency.

 ### [Data Modelling Project](https://github.com/aadegoke74/Data-Modelling-Project/blob/main/Data%20Modelling%20Tasks-2.ipynb)
 #### - Explanation of why delay, date or port should not be used as predictors